Getting a trial or sponsored account for development

 Stay up to date with the latest announcements and breaking changes.

-Use the Zendesk REST API to read, update, and create data in a Zendesk product.
+Use the Zendesk Ticketing API to read, update, and create data in Zendesk Support.
 This tutorial shows you how to start working with the API with examples of completing common tasks.

 Exploring Zendesk APIs with Postman